informalsystems/vdd/liteclient/verification.md

                      untrustedSh // fix
                      trustedState TrustedState,
-                     now Time) (TrustedState, error)
+                     now Time) (TrustedState, error) Nominal postcondition:

-        // enumerate here all the checks in untrustedSh
+    Returns: untrustedSh
-        returns: untrustedSh, when it is consistent with blockchain, untrustedSh.Time > now + clockDrift,
+    untrustedSh is consistent with blockchain,
-                              and primary is correct
+    untrustedSh.Time > now + clockDrift,
-                 error, otherwise
+Fails: on error in RPC to primary or if postcondition is violated
 ```

 To do so, `VerifyBisection` first downloads the necessary information